 Tenovus community development manager Richard Pugh said: "Ultimately the anxiety of just waiting to commence your treatment and begin your cancer battle, you want to commence that as quick as you can.

-"The anxiety of patients and their families is quite incredible," he said, adding that some delays are due to some patients being too ill to start treatment.'Work to do'
+"The anxiety of patients and their families is quite incredible," he said, adding that some delays are due to some patients being too ill to start treatment.